bartvoet/python-for-java/python.md

 print(type(a))
 ~~~

-If you run this you would see
+If you run the snippet above you would see the following printout:

 ~~~
 <class 'str'>